 Is it mentally engaging?
-Obviously not every video game has been the subject of an in-depth scholarly assessment, but we gave extra credit to games that either had science backing them up, or provided a deep, intellectually challenging experience.
+Obviously not every video game has been the subject of an in-depth scholarly assessment, but we gave extra credit to online games that either had science backing them up or provided a deep, intellectually challenging experience.

-Based on the above criteria, we heartily recommend any and all of the games below to anyone looking to keep their minds active.
-Note that these are in no particular order - well, they're in alphabetical order, but you know what we mean - so all of these games meet our criteria and get the coveted WordFinder Seal of Approval.
+Based on the above criteria, we heartily recommend any and all of the below games to improve memory and to keep your mind active.
+Note that these are in no particular order — well, they're in alphabetical order, but you know what we mean — so all of these games meet our criteria and get the coveted WordFinder Seal of Approval.

 Brainturk is comparatively new to the marketplace and still has a few rough edges.
-It lacks the graphical panache of Lumosity, and the browser version required the occasional refresh to play properly.
-That said, the actual games were engaging and the selection, broken into categories based on particular cognitive skills, was both extensive and intuitive.
+It lacks the graphical panache of Lumosity (which we’ll get to later), and the browser version requires the occasional refresh to play properly.
+That said, the actual memory games for adults were engaging.
+Plus, the selection, which is broken into categories based on particular cognitive skills, was both extensive and intuitive.

 Brainturk has at least one major advantage over the competition: its price.
 The Brainturk Lite app for Android or iPhone is free and contains much of the program's content.
 The full app, with all the content and personalized feedback, will cost you a princely $1.97.
 Like the website, the app has the occasional glitch, but it's still a steal for cost-conscious gamers.

 Elevate is one of the most impressive offerings in the current brain game market.
-It scores high both on design and on the depth and breadth of its games, offering help with everything from fast math to public speaking.
+It scores high both on design and on the depth and breadth of its games to improve memory and concentration.
+Get help with everything from fast math to public speaking.
 It also has substantial science backing it up, with one study finding a 69% increase in Elevate players' cognitive skills relating to the games they'd played.
 Nice!

 As for pricing, much of Lumosity is available for free.
 The program also offers a free calibration test for prospective players to test out where their strengths and weaknesses are.
-There is also a Premium option with access to the full 60+ game collection and personalized feedback.
-Multiple pricing options exist for Lumosity Premium: $11.99 per month, $59.95 for a full year, $89.95 for 2 years, or $299.95 for a lifetime subscription.
+There is also a Premium option with access to the full 60-plus game collection and personalized feedback.
+Multiple pricing options exist for Lumosity Premium: $11.99 per month or $59.99 for a full year.
 There's also nothing stopping you from trying out the free program for as long as you like before making a decision on Premium.

-Peak Pro will cost you $4.99 per month or $34.99 per year, making it one of the more affordable premium brain game options.
+Peak Pro will cost you $4.99 per month, $34.99 per year or $99.99 for a lifetime subscription, making it one of the more affordable premium brain game options.
 Combine that with the fact that Peak's offerings aren't just approved, but are in many cases designed from the ground up in cooperation with psychologists from some of the best universities in the world, and you have a thoroughly respectable brain training option.

 On Thinking Well

 None of those things are true.
 Finding activities you enjoy that keep you active is as important for your brain as it is for your body.
-Brain training games, and games in general, prioritize that kind of mental improvement.
+Brain games to improve memory and concentration, and games in general, prioritize that kind of mental improvement.
 These five options are all solid ways to improve your mental and cognitive health.
 Go forth and play.